PurdueRCAC/halcyon/app/Modules/History/README.md

-## Groups Module
+## History Module

-Handle management of groups.
+This module allows for browsing and inspecting site activity and the history of changes to data.